tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Stalwart

-_Recharge 16+:_ When an attack against your Physical Defense hits, make the attacker reroll the attack and use a PD of 15 instead (champion: 20; epic: 25).
+_Recharge 16+:_ When an attack against your Physical Defense hits, make the attacker reroll the attack and use a PD of 15 instead, 20 at champion tier, and 25 at epic tier.

 **Quirk:** Always the last to retreat or avoid danger.